devrosch/sciformats/examples/vanilla-js-web-lazy/README.md

 npm start
 ```

 This will start a web application that can be opened at https://localhost:3000.
-The application allows selecting files and if the format is recognized shows their content.

-The application demonstrates two ways to read data, eagerly and lazily.
-In eager reading the file contents are read fully into memory for parsing.
-This is suitable for running in the main thread but files must be small enough to fit into memory.
-Alternatively, files may be read lazily.
-However, this requires a Web Worker and thus is more complicated.

 ## Author